OpenAgenda/oa-public/packages/agenda-portal/README.md

  * **eventsPerPage**: number of events to be loaded in the event list view.
 20 is the default value
  * **map**: map filter widget settings ( tiles, default center ... )
  * **eventParser**: event item parse function.
 Useful to transform event item data before it reaches the template
+ * **defaultFilter**: Optional.
+Set a filter to be applied to search when no other filter is set.
+For example: if featured events are displayed in a section other than the main list, it is not desired to load them in the list view at the first list load, to avoid displaying duplicate content.

 # Templates and style